 - ¼ cup unsalted butter (softened)

 - 1 large egg (50 g each w/o shell)

 - ¾ cup low-fat buttermilk

 - Center a rack in the oven and preheat the oven to 350°F (175°C).
-Butter an 8 x 4 inch loaf pan, dust the inside of the pan with flour, and tap out the excess.
-Line the bottom with parchment paper, butter the paper, dust the paper with flour and tap out the excess.
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+Butter an 8 x 4 inch loaf pan, dust the inside of the pan with flour and tap out the excess.
+Line the bottom with parchment paper, butter the paper, dust the paper with flour, and tap out the excess.
 Or spray the loaf pan with non-stick spray if you have one.
 Set aside.

 - Whisk together flour, baking powder, baking soda, and salt in a medium bowl.

 - Place sugar and Meyer lemon zest in a food processor and pulse 30 seconds.